 SPECTRAL EVOLUTION’S spectroradiometers are well-suited for forest canopy studies in the field.
 They provide critical data for canopy research to analyze forest health and climate changes.

 True handheld convenience for field work or remote sensing!
-Every SPECTRAL EVOLUTION handheld spectrometer can be controlled with a laptop or ruggedized personal digital assistant (PDA). its DARWin SP Data Acquisition Package that permits rapid analysis of mobile data and can be used to trigger data collection remotely.
-All SPECTRAL EVOLUTION handheld portable spectrometers also feature fingertip controls and an to 500 spectra, so the unit can even be operated without a computer or PDA!
-SPECTRAL EVOLUTION offers the GETAC PS336 PDA preloaded with all EVOLUTION Spectrometers.
-The GETAC can be used to tag spectra with GPS readings, photos (with its built-in 5 megapixel camera) and voice notes with its built in microphone.
-In this image, the PS336 was used to take a leaf scan along with a photo of the leaf.
-The extra bright 480×640 display can even be viewed in direct sunlight!
+Every SPECTRAL EVOLUTION handheld spectrometer can be controlled with a rugged handheld tablet.
+DARWin LT Data Acquisition software permits rapid analysis of mobile data and can be used to trigger data collection remotely.
+This tablet can be used to tag spectra with GPS readings, photos and voice notes with its built in microphone.